ianhi/GLRM-1/README.md

 GLRM easily handles missing data by choosing a loss of zero for the missing entries of A.

-For more information on GLRMs, see [our paper](http://www.stanford.edu/~boyd/papers/glrm.html).
+For more information on GLRMs, see [their paper](http://www.stanford.edu/~boyd/papers/glrm.html).

 This project provides a GLRM object for automatically computing factors X and Y,